The 10 best early Black Friday sales so far — Target, Coach Outlet, Best Buy and more

 QVC

 The deals are coming in hot from QVC!
 The retailer is giving us early access to Black Friday deals and new deals are dropping every Friday.
-QVC knows just what we're looking for — like the popular Peter Thomas Roth Water Drench Hydration Set for $43 (was $85), but there are a lot more markdowns to check out!
+QVC knows just what we're looking for — like the popular Peter Thomas Roth Water Drench Hydration Set for $43 (was $85) or KitchenAid Hand Mixer for $73, but there are a lot more markdowns to check out!

 KitchenAid 9-Speed Digital Hand Mixer